lukebike/MyBibliotek/README.md

 ## In Progress

 - **Pleasant mobile navigation experience**
-- **Enhanced dashboard analytics** with more detailed library insights
+- **More accurate dashboard analytics** with detailed library insights

 ## Architecture